vluzko/dependency-hell/README.md

 "Dependent types" in Python.

 More accurately: depydent is a library for creating "contracts" for your functions.
-You write requirements and guarantees in the docstring of a function, wrap the function in the @depydent wrapper, and it will ensure those requirements and guarantees are met.
+You write requirements and guarantees in the docstring of a function, wrap the function in the @depydent decorator, and it will ensure those requirements and guarantees are met.

 ## Usage
 In the docstring of a function, insert a "Requires:" section or a "Ensures:" section.